holgerbrandl/kalasim/docs/userguide/docs/component.md

 > A `Component` that contains at least one yield.

-# Queue
+## Queue

-Kalasim implements a priotiy queue to model waiting lines etc. Conceptual our implementatoin is very similar to salabim's [queue]( https://www.salabim.org/manual/Queue.html)
+Kalasim builds on top of the JVM's [PriorityQueue](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html)  to model waiting lines etc. Conceptual our implementation is very similar to salabim's [queue]( https://www.salabim.org/manual/Queue.html)